ToshioCP/Gtk4-tutorial/src/sec11.src.md

 ~~~

 The parent's function `gtk_text_view_get_buffer` accesses the GtkTextViewPrivate data (owned by `tv`).
-There is a pointer, which points the GtkBuffer, in the private area and the function returns the pointer.
+There is a pointer, which refers to the GtkBuffer, in the private area and the function returns the pointer.
 (Actual behavior is a bit more complicated.)

 TfeTextView instances inherit the ancestors functions like this.